mugiseyebrows/mugicpp/README.md

 ### Named arguments

-If you want to implement "named arguments" pattern, there are `CppNamedArgs` class for this.
+If you want to implement "named arguments" pattern, there is `CppNamedArgs` class for this.
 It creates two classes - heavy implementation and lightweight stack-friendly proxy with chainable methods that calls implementation methods over a pointer.

 ### Singleton